-The UK, through the Department of Health and Social Care, is committed to ensuring ethical recruitment practices operate within the UK’s public and private health and social care sectors through adherence to the UK Code of Practice for international recruitment.
+The UK is committed to ensuring ethical recruitment practices operate within the UK’s public and private health and social care sectors through adherence to the UK Code of Practice for International Recruitment.

-NHS Employers continues to manage the list of commercial recruitment agencies recruiting internationally that adhere to the UK Code of Practice.
-Agencies can find information about the application process and apply online via our agency application process page.
+NHS Employers continues to manage the list of recruitment organisations, agencies, and collaborations recruiting internationally that adhere to the Code of Practice for the International Recruitment of Health and Social Care Personnel.
+These organisations can find information about the application process and apply online via our application process page.

-The UK Code of Practice reflects the WHO Code of Practice, which promotes voluntary principles and practices in the ethical recruitment of international health and social care personnel within member states.
-For further information about the WHO Code, please visit the WHO website.
+The Code of Practice implements the WHO Global Code of Practice in the UK.
+The WHO Global Code of Practice promotes voluntary principles and practices in the ethical recruitment of international health and social care personnel within member states.
+For further information about the WHO Global Code, please visit the WHO website.

 Who does the Code apply to?

-All organisations employing health or social care personnel, contracting bodies and agencies recruiting internationally are strongly advised to adhere to the Code of Practice.
-This includes but is not limited to the NHS, private health care providers, social care providers, local authorities and recruitment agencies contracted to fill vacancies.
+All organisations employing health or social care personnel, contracting bodies and recruitment organisations, agencies, or collaborations recruiting internationally are strongly advised to adhere to the Code of Practice.
+This includes (but is not limited to) the NHS, private health care providers, social care providers, local authorities and any recruitment organisation, agency, or collaboration contracted to fill vacancies.

-The Code applies to the appointment of all health and social care personnel supplied internationally to the UK, such as medical staff, nurses, dentists, healthcare scientists, radiographers, physiotherapists, care workers, occupational therapists and all other allied health professionals within both the public and private sectors.
+The Code applies to the appointment of all health and social care personnel, clinical and non-clinical, supplied internationally to the UK.
+This includes (but is not limited to) medical staff, nursing staff, midwives, doctors, dentists, healthcare scientists, allied health professionals care workers, social workers, residential and domiciliary care workers, and support staff within both the public and private sectors.

 There are five guiding principles that underpin the Code of Practice.

 - International migration of health and social care personnel can make a contribution to the development and strengthening of health and social care systems to both countries of origin and destination countries if recruitment is managed properly.